AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Fuzzy Match` tries to find each of the characters you typed, in that order, but possibly with extra characters in between.
 This is often the fastest way to search, but might requires a bit of getting used to.
-For example, the text 'mypks' matches the file name 'MY_PacKage.adS' because the letters shown in upper cases are contained in the filename.
+For example, the text :samp:`mypks` matches the file name :file:`MY_PacKage.adS` because the letters shown in upper cases are contained in the filename.

   When searching within source files, the algorithm is changed slightly, to avoid having too many matches.
 In that context, GPS only allows a close